jibon57/Joomla_API/README.md

 Most of the mobile apps use JSON array to collect data from webserver.
 This extension will converted Joomla information into JSON format .
 So apps developer can collect information quickly & easily.

 <pre>
-What can you do with this ?
-> Can get categories, articles of Joomla content.
-> Can get Virtuemart products & categories with images,price etc.
+Supported Extensions/Features
-> Can make authentication directly using Joomla username & password
+> Joomla authentication directly using Joomla username & password
-> Can make user registration.
-> Support for K2 & easyblog.
+> Joomla registration
+> Joomla contents, K2, easyblog, Virtuemart, Hikashop, Kunena Forum ....
 </pre>